90210 (song)

 "90210" is a song by American rapper Travis Scott from his debut studio album Rodeo (2015).
 It features American singer Kacy Hill and background vocals from Chantel Jeffries.
-Produced by Scott himself, Mike Dean, Allen Ritter, DJ Dahi and WondaGurl, the song samples "Itinerario Romantico" by The Blue Sharks.
+Produced by Scott himself, Mike Dean, Allen Ritter, DJ Dahi and WondaGurl, the song samples "Itinerario Romantico" by the Blue Sharks.

 Composition

 In the lyrics, Travis Scott sings about a lost girl in the world of Hollywood.
 The song features a beat switch; the mood of the first two and a half minutes have been described as one of "haunting gloom" and despair, while the second half has been described as "soulful".

-Critical reception
+Critical reception & Response

 The song received generally positive reviews from music critics.
 Josephine Cruz of Hypebeast considered it a standout on Rodeo with a "sample that would surely get the Kanye stamp of approval".
 Reviewing the album for XXL, Roger Krastz wrote "As far as his lyrical delivery on the project, Travi$ depends heavily on the presence of his bleak yet melodic auto-tune and vocal effects, and while he's never been known as a rapper with superb bars and lyrics, he shows he has a flow that caters strictly to his style of hip-hop.
 Case in point his track '90210,' in which Travi$ delivers some witty lines".
 Matthew Ramirez of Spin mentioned the part of the song that "sounds like Castlevania" to be among the "blow-your-hair-back moments" from Rodeo.
 Sheldon Pearce of Pitchfork cited it as one of the tracks "revealing stunningly posh second acts".

+In 2025, a sped up version of the track became associated with a popular internet meme involving the Marvel superhero Mister Fantastic and the online video game Marvel Rivals.